Zakariyahaa/Hagital-Sales-Record-Analysis/README.md

 ---

 ## 🧾 Results and Key Findings
-1. **Sales Growth**: Hagital Store saw consistent growth in sales and profits from 2014 to 2017, with a peak in 2017.
-2. **Total Actual Revenue**: $9.89M total revenue with significant customer and product concentration
-3. **Total Profit**: $286.4K, indicating moderate margin; potential pricing optimization needed
-4. **Product Performance**: Technology and Office Supplies were the most profitable categories, while tables consistently underperformed, incurring a $-17,725.48 loss.
-5. **Regional Dominance**: The Central region outperformed others in profit contribution, despite all data being from the West region (California).
-6. **Team Performance**: The Organic team, led by Morris Garcia, was the top performer, while the Charlie team lagged.
-7. **Seasonal Trends**: November and December were the strongest months, indicating a holiday sales boost.
-8. **Shipping Efficiency**: Standard Class shipping was the most cost-effective, balancing speed and cost.
-9. **Customer Base**: Top 10 customers drive a disproportionately large share of sales

 1. **Robust Overall Growth (2014–2017)**
    - Revenue grew from \$484 K (2014) to \$733 K (2017) (+51.4%).
    - Profit grew even faster (+88.7%), indicating gradual margin improvement.